-You can configure the controller to authorize clients based on the client MAC address by using the MAC authentication bypass (MAB) feature.
+You can configure the controller to authorize clients based on the client MAC address by using the MAC filtering feature.

-When MAB is enabled, the controller uses the MAC address as the client identity.
+When MAC filtering is enabled, the controller uses the MAC address as the client identity.
 The authentication server has a database of client MAC addresses that are allowed network access.
-After detecting a client, the controller waits for a packet from the client.
-The controller sends the authentication server a RADIUS-access/request frame with a username and password based on the MAC address.
-If authorization succeeds, the controller grants the client access to the network.
-If authorization fails, the controller assigns the port to the guest WLAN, if one is configured.
+The controller sends the authentication server a RADIUS-access/request frame with a username and password based on the client MAC address as soon as it gets the association request from the client.
+If authorization succeeds, the controller sends a successful association response to the client.
+If authorization fails, the controller rejects the client association.

 If wlan-profile-name is configured for a user, guest user authentication is allowed only from that WLAN.

 If wlan-profile-name is not configured for a user, guest user authentication is allowed on any WLAN.